bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 It's _tight_, but it's possible.
 The rest is only a routing problem.

-### The Backplane -- Routing, And Why I Had To Write An Autorouter
+## Why I Had To Write An Autorouter

 And oh what a routing problem it is!